katademy-decks/kubernetes/README.md

 <details>
 <summary>
-Create a busybox pod that runs 'ls /notexist'.
-Determine if there's an error (of course there is), see it.&nbsp;
+<b>Create a busybox pod that runs 'ls /notexist'.
+Determine if there's an error (of course there is), see it.&nbsp;</b>
 </summary>
 <i>kubectl run mypod --image=busybox --restart=Never -- /bin/sh -c 'ls /notexist'</i>